cmg-york/mx2dtx/README.md

 ## Usage Notes

-- Effects contain unique predicates (rather than lists thereof).
 - Custom numeric formulae for qualities are supported only in iStarDT-X at this point.
 Prepare the formula in a text editor and paste within the `dtxFormula` attribute of qualities.
 Otherwise, ensure a tree-like hierarchy of qualities.
 Satisfaction level of a quality is the linear combination of the satisfaction levels of the origins multiplied by the contribution labels.
 - To reference goals, tasks and qualities in formulae or lists, use camel-case representation of the label in the corresponding element.
 For example goal `Have Meeting Scheduled` is referenced as `haveMeetingScheduled`.
-- Avoid special characters (including RC/LF) and formatting when labeling elements and forming lists and formulae.
 - Error checking of diagrams is minimal at this point.
 It is important that all links/connectors properly connect directly on the whole shapes.
 This can be achieved by dragging the end-point of the link on the target shape and drop it when the shape acquires a blue outline.

 ## Related Tool